harrysolovay/Liminal/docs/patterns.md

 )
 ```

-You could similarly create a function that returns the `Ty`.
+You could similarly create a functional pattern, which accepts arguments and uses them to form the
+returned `Ty`.